-To identify plasma multi-omics biomarkers that predict left ventricular adverse remodeling (LVAR) and major adverse cardiovascular events (MACE) in patients with acute myocardial infarction, and to investigate the molecular pathways linked to LVAR and MACE.
+To identify plasma multi-omics biomarkers that predict left ventricular adverse remodeling (LVAR) and major adverse cardiovascular events (MACE) in patients with acute ST-segment elevation myocardial infarction, and to investigate the molecular pathways linked to LVAR and MACE.

 Study Type